 Lillian is now retired from a career as a food scientist, and loves her volunteer work for Youth for Christ and several other organizations.
 A special joy in life is spending as much time as possible with her five grandchildren.

 Sarah Broughel, MSN RN CEN, became involved in Africa Connect in 2012 when she joined the medical team for a month long trip, serving in rural medical clinics and loving on the preschool kids.
 In 2015 she joined the staff of Ian Memorial Sponsorship Fund, and returned to Kenya for two weeks in 2017.
-The beginning of this year, 2021, she joined the AC Board of Directors as Clerk.
+The beginning of this year, 2021, she joined the AC Board of Directors.

 Sarah received her associate degree in nursing from the Community College of RI, her bachelors in nursing from Colorado Christian University, masters in nursing education from Sacred Heart University and is certified in Emergency Nursing.
 She is working as an ER Staff Nurse at BayState Medical Center, Springfield, MA and is an Assistant Professor of nursing at Berkshire Community College.